-Unless amended later, the legislation does not address public access to charter school records and opens charter boards’ meetings for only two subjects, school opening/closing/expansion and budget adoption.
+Unless amended later, the legislation does not address public access to charter school records and opens charter boards’ meetings for only a few subjects, school opening/closing/expansion, budget adoption, and meeting staff.
 And the bill allows closed discussion of anything related to the “operation” of the schools.

 As Council member Charles Allen (D-Ward 6) questioned the value of such limited opening, Chairman Grosso defended the access his bill provides as serving “the best interests of creating space for parents to be engaged in budget making” and as necessary to avoid a worse outcome if the Council simply adds charter schools to public bodies subject to open meetings law generally.

 In a scenario observers found hard to follow, Mr. Grosso theorized that without the mandates in his bill, charters newly subject to the existing law will respond by closing all board discussions with a claim they involve “trade secrets or commercial and financial information obtained from outside the government.”